SamWhitehill/Capstone-Project/README.md

 ####a.
 KerasPredict_Master_MultiOutput.py
 ####b.
 FeatureGeneration.py

-####The main program/script which produces the plots & results is :
+####The main program/script which produces the plots & results is:
 ####KerasPredict_Master_MultiOutput.py

 ###4.
 To run the KerasPredict_Master_MultiOutput.py script and see the outputs (charts, print outs),
 ####simply go to the very bottom of the file where this block is listed:

 ####if __name__=='__main__':
 ####    #fnRunSPY2015(False,9,1)
 ####    #fnRunOIL(False,9,1)
 ####    #fnRunVXX(False,9,5)
 ####    fnRunQQQ(False,9,1)

-####Uncomment out the function corresponding to the ETF you want to run.
+####Uncomment out the function corresponding to the ETF you want to run:

 ####To run the prediction for the ETF: SPY, uncomment and run fnRunSPY2015(False,5,1)
 ####To run the prediction for the ETF: OIL, uncomment and run fnRunOIL(False,5,1)